Performing a Standard FAST-VQE Convergence Study

 Full Script

-The script below shows the full script, which are then explained section by section.
+The script below shows the full script, which is then explained section by section.

 1"""Demonstrate FAST-VQE convergence plotting on LiH molecule."""